venoajie/rag-ingestor-function/README.md

 ```

 **Core Technology:** This function is implemented as a self-contained **FastAPI application** running in a custom Docker container.

-**Architectural Decision (PB-20250924-01): The "FDK-less" Architecture**
-The decision to bypass the official Oracle Python FDK (`fdk`) was made after a critical, unfixable build deadlock was discovered.
-The `fdk`'s dependency on `httptools==0.4.0` is fundamentally incompatible with the C-API of Python 3.11+.
-This "FDK-less" approach resolves the build deadlock, unlocks the use of modern Python versions, and improves local testability.

 ## 2. Prerequisites